ethereum/ethereum-org-website/public/content/developers/docs/accounts/index.md

 Ethereum has two account types:

 - Externally-owned account (EOA) – controlled by anyone with the private keys
-- Contract account – a smart contract deployed to the network, controlled by code.
+- Smart Contract account(SCA) – a smart contract deployed to the network, controlled by code.
 Learn about [smart contracts](/developers/docs/smart-contracts/)

 Both account types have the ability to: